Codecademy/docs/content/kotlin/concepts/hashmap/terms/put/put.md

   - 'paths/computer-science'
 ---

-In Kotlin, the `put()` function is used to add a key-value pair to a map.
+In Kotlin, the `.put()` method is used to add a key-value pair to a map.
 It is a member function of the `MutableMap` interface, which means it can be called on any object that implements this interface, such as a `HashMap` or `LinkedHashMap`.

 ## Syntax